 These rules needn’t dissuade you from visiting — the islands are undeniably gorgeous and fantastic destinations.
 But a smooth and safe trip will require careful planning, respect for local regulations and a little patience.

-Make reservations as soon as possible
+1. Make reservations as soon as possible

-Register on Hawaii's Safe Travels website
+3. Register on Hawaii's Safe Travels website

-Join today and get instant access to discounts, programs, services, and the information you need to benefit every area of your life.
+Join today and save 43% off the standard annual rate.
+Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 Along with printing a copy for peace of mind, know your Safe Travels website password and practice accessing your account on your phone, tablet or laptop.
-And make sure it is charged — you’ll need to have it handy at the airport, and many hotels require guests to log into their account when checking in.
+And make sure that device is charged — you’ll need to have it handy at the airport, and many hotels require guests to log into their account when checking in.
 Bring your paper vaccination card as well.